Trepak

 Trepak (трeпак) or tropak (трoпак) is a traditional East Slavic folk dance (Russian and Ukrainian).

+The dance is included in China's list of intangible cultural heritage of the Xinjiang Uygur Autonomous Region, whose form is preserved in Tacheng.

+Description

-Russian researchers have pointed out the similarities to the Kamarinskaya or Barynya, meanwhile Ukrainian researchers have compared it to the Hopak with nuances of a Kozachok.
+Russian researchers have pointed out the similarities to the Kamarinskaya or Barynya, while Ukrainian researchers have compared it to the Hopak with nuances of a Kozachok.

-The dance is included in the UNESCO Intangible Cultural Heritage List of the Xinjiang Uygur Autonomous Region, whose form is preserved in Tacheng.